stharrold/stharrold.github.io/content/20151230-predict-income-from-census.md

 [^bea-pce]:
     The Bureau of Economic Analysis measures [personal consumption expenditures](http://www.bea.gov/newsreleases/regional/pce/pce_newsrelease.htm) on a per-household basis.
 [^acs-ests]:
     The ACS 3-year estimates are discontinued; 2013 is the last year included in the 3-year estimates.
-For guidance in choosing and using a dataset, see [Guidance for Data Users](https://www.census.gov/programs-surveys/acs/guidance.html).
+For guidance in choosing, accessing, and using a dataset, see [Guidance for Data Users](https://www.census.gov/programs-surveys/acs/guidance.html).
 <!-- ## Predicting household income -->
+[^acs-ftp]:
+    Data on the Census Bureau's FTP server is often mirrored to multiple locations.
+See ACS [Data via FTP](https://www.census.gov/programs-surveys/acs/data/data-via-ftp.html) for how to navigate to ACS data.
 [^no-api]:
-    I'm not using the [Census Bureau's API](http://www.census.gov/developers/) because this project does not require dynamic access to a subset of the data.
+    I'm downloading the data files rather than using the [Census Bureau's API](http://www.census.gov/developers/) because this project requires one-time access to all data rather than dynamic access to a subset of the data.